isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github copy.md

 # Fundamentals of Agro-Environmental Data Science

-# Exercise 2 - Use Git and GitHub to manage and share your code, including versions
+# Exercise 3 - Collaborate with GitHub and manage branch merges

 This is a learning/reading exercise, with several tasks.
 You should repeat and run all the examples given in your system, **adapted to your case**, and check that you obtain equivalent results.